vrchat-community/creator-docs/Docs/docs/worlds/udon/video-players/www-whitelist.md

 The example video player in the SDK will not handle cases in which the master has "Untrusted URLs" disabled, which will result in videos being unable to play.
 User-created video players may want to modify the Udon code to give sync ownership to the user requesting the video.
 :::

-## Whitelisted Services
+## allowlisted Services
-The services listed below are inherently trusted and are permitted with our default URL whitelist.
+The services listed below are inherently trusted and are permitted with our default URL allowlist.
 The resource being accessed (as in, the URL you enter into/use in the video player) must reside in the service domain listed next to the service name.
 This means that short-links may not work!

 :::note